 Jelinite - Kansas State Gemstone

 Jelinite is a type of amber that was first found along the Smoky Hill River in Ellsworth County.
 It was named in honor of its finder, George Jelinek, and is a light butterscotch color.
-The collecting locality became covered up with the construction of Kanopolis Lake and today some collectors consider it the “Holy Grail” of Kansas mineral specimens.
+The collecting locality became covered up with the construction of Kanopolis Reservoir and today some collectors consider it the “Holy Grail” of Kansas mineral specimens.